Quantum correlations are stronger than all nonsignaling correlations produced by n-outcome measurements: Quantum -chotomic bounds in Table .

-The maximal quantum value is known for some inequalities or it can be numerically approximated by a hierarchy of semi-definite programs suggested by Navascués, Pironio, and Acín \cite{Navascues:2007PRL}.
-For $n$-chotomic quantum measurements one can proceed similarly, since it is enough to maximize the value of the inequality, but with the additional assumption that at most $n$ measurement outcomes are non-trivial, cf.\ Appendix~\ref{app:proof}.
-By exploring all possible combination with $n$ non-trivial outcomes and calculating the maximal bound for each of these cases, we obtain the $n$-chotomic bounds provided in Table~\ref{tab:res}.
+The maximal quantum value is known for some inequalities or it can be numerically approximated by a hierarchy of semidefinite programs suggested by Navascués, Pironio, and Acín \cite{Navascues:2007PRL}.
+For $n$-chotomic quantum measurements, one can proceed similarly, since it is enough to maximize the value of the inequality, but with the additional assumption that at most $n$ measurement outcomes are nontrivial.
+By exploring all possible combinations with $n$ nontrivial outcomes and calculating the maximal bound for each of these cases, we obtain the $n$-chotomic bounds provided in Table~\ref{tab:res}.

-We used the third level of the hierarchy for the values in the rows ``2-outcome'' and ``3-outcome'' for VB, VB', and AN.
+We used the third level of the hierarchy for the values in the rows ``{2}-outcome'' and ``{3}-outcome.''
 Since this is an upper approximation on the true value, these values are at most too pessimistic.
 For the values in the row ``Quantum,'' the given values are for certain quantum states and measurements.
-These values are optimal for $I_3$ and AN, and the value coincides with the bound from the third level of the hierarchy for $I_4$.
-Only for VB and VB', the third level of the hierarchy gives slightly larger values, $21.092> 21.090$ for VB and $0.69773> 0.69733$ for VB'.
+This value is optimal for AN, and the value coincides with the bound from the second level of the hierarchy for $I_3$ and $I_4$.
+Only for VB, the third level of the hierarchy gives a slightly larger value, $21.092> 21.090$.